What to do if…

 Important note

-This is general information, not professional security or legal advice.
-Router menus and ISP equipment vary; if you’re unsure about a setting, prioritise taking the router offline and getting verified support through your ISP’s official channels.
+This is general information, not professional security, legal, financial, or technical advice.
+Router menus and ISP equipment vary; if you are unsure about a setting, keep the router offline from the internet and use verified support through your ISP or the manufacturer.

 Additional Resources